 It’s really simple.
-You pay for stuff at participating stores a small slice of your purchase gets put back into your Dosh balance.
-Once you have a minimum of $25 saved up, you can cash out your balance through your PayPal or bank account.
+You pay for stuff at participating stores, and a small slice of your purchase gets put back into your Dosh balance.
+Once you have a minimum of $25, you can cash out the balance through your PayPal or bank account.
 You can cash out referral fees using these same methods as well.

 PayPal is more convenient for me, and I’ve never run into any issues with cashing out.
 See screenshots below:

-Other Cash Back Apps Like Dosh
+Other Cash-Back Apps Like Dosh

-You can get free gift cards to popular retailers like Amazon and Walmart by redeeming your points through the Swagbucks dashboard.
+You can get free gift cards to popular retailers like Amazon and Walmart by redeeming points through the Swagbucks dashboard.
 If you prefer cash, you can have your points converted into cash and deposited to your PayPal account.

-Just like SwagBucks, InboxDollars rewards you for doing stuff online, such as watching TV, taking surveys, shopping, and more.
+Just like Swagbucks, InboxDollars rewards you for doing stuff online, such as watching TV, taking surveys, shopping, and more.

-Launched in 2009, Shopkick now has millions of users who regularly earn rewards for shopping both in-store and online.
+Launched in 2009, Shopkick has millions of users who regularly earn rewards for shopping both in-store and online.
 The company has a solid list of partners, including American Eagle Outfitters, Best Buy, eBay, and Groupon.

 Is The Dosh App Safe?

 Since November 2017, the Better Business Bureau has determined that Dosh Holdings, Inc. meets the agency’s standards of accreditation.
 The company has an A- rating.
-Not bad!